-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

 Carroll called it “likely” Wagner will play at some point in the preseason.

-Carroll said it made sense to have the procedure done now because it is early in the preseason and the break after this week’s game.
+Carroll said it made sense to have the procedure done now because it is early in the preseason and with the break after the game this week.
 It’s also possible that it’s not something that would have been done while Wagner did not have a contract extension.

+“He’s done it a couple times before, it’s been successful for him, and it’s helped him out over the years,” Carroll said.
+“He felt like it was time to do it, so we took the time to go.”

+Several Seahawks have had similar blood-spinning therapy in the past, including K.J.
+Wright and Michael Bennett in 2017 — players who all returned after a few days off proclaiming to be better than ever — and Carroll referenced Wagner as having entered the same circle that he often talked about those players having been in.

 As for Dickson, the odds that he is ready for the season sound more ominous with Carroll saying the team is weighing if he will need to have a knee surgery that could keep him out up to six weeks.